Accelerating Power Purchase Agreements (PPAs)

 Derivatives, fair value, hedge accounting

 If a PPA – such as a green VPPA – contains a price fixation component, this mostly implies a classification as a derivative and entails respective consequences for financial statements.
 The PPA is then considered a financial instrument similar to futures or options, i.e. with fluctuating future value in relation to energy market price developments.
 Derivatives or derivative components are to be accounted for in accordance with IFRS 9.
 It may be advisable to separate the contract’s specific agreements on GoOs or RECs from the power purchase transaction itself because otherwise, the contract in its entirety will have to be measured at fair value.
 Initially, fair value is usually equal to zero.
 In other cases, e.g. if fair value differs from transaction price, Day 1 Gains or Losses need to be analyzed with regard to additional risk.
-It is crucial for organizations to build up the necessary capacity to measure fair value and to recognize changes in P&L. In order to decrease P&L volatility over time, the PPA can be designated a hedging relationship if certain conditions are fulfilled.
-Such hedge accounting has clear advantages through reduced P&L volatility, but it also introduces complexity (e.g. requirement for effectiveness measurements, notes disclosure).
-A thorough evaluation of both options is therefore critical.
+It is crucial for organizations to build up the necessary capacity to measure fair value and to recognize changes in P&L. In order to decrease P&L volatility over time, in rare circumstances the PPA could be designated a hedging relationship if certain restrictive conditions are fulfilled.
+Such hedge accounting has clear advantages through reduced P&L volatility, but it also introduces high requirements and complexity (e.g. requirement for effectiveness measurements, notes disclosure).
+A thorough evaluation is therefore critical.

 Accounting considerations should be discussed early in the PPA signing process in order to avoid surprises at the end.